-So how do you tell the difference between a normal change in vaginal scent, and one that means you might have a problem?
+So how do you tell the difference between an OK change in vaginal scent, and one that means you might have a problem?
 The only way to get a handle on the way your vagina smells when it's unhealthy is to get very familiar with how it smells when it's healthy, so that you have a baseline for what's normal for you and what isn't.

 But even if you haven't put in hours cataloging your own vaginal smells, there are still times when you can tell that your vagina smells a bit off.
 So when do you need to see a doctor, and when do you just need to switch to all-cotton underpants?
 Read on and take a whiff, friends.

 Could it mean that something's off?
 Yes.

 The idea that vaginas "smell like fish" is used so often to put them down, it's almost hard to talk about the times when this particular vaginal odor can signal a real medical problem.
 But an intense fishy smell in your deep blue sea can be a sign of two common vaginal infections: bacterial vaginosis and trichomoniasis.

 According to the Mayo Clinic, bacterial vaginosis is a "vaginal inflammation caused by the overgrowth of bacteria naturally found in the vagina."
 It is not an STI, though it often occurs after sex with a new partner.
 Other symptoms besides a fishy smell include itching, gray or white discharge, or even burning during urination — symptoms similar to a number of STIs, so make sure to get checked out by a doctor to confirm what's actually going on.

 Trichomoniasis is the most common curable STI in America — according to the CDC, 3.7 million people have it.
 Symptoms include the aforementioned fishy smell, itching on and discharge from genitals, and pain while urinating — though 70% of cases don't have any symptoms.